pwnsky/squick/README.md

 ## Feature

-1. [10%] Distributed services, each service communicates through the network, Surport K8s cluster to manage node, and can reduce server pressure through distributed + clustering methods
+1. [10%] Distributed services, each service communicates through the network, Surport K8s cluster to manage node, and can reduce server pressure through distributed + clustering methods.
 2. [100%] Use Lua to develop IO-intensive business code, and C++ to develop CPU-intensive services, which can be used to develop combat suits.
 3. [100%] The workload status of all nodes in the same region is self-synchronized.
 4. [40%] Provide stable services and ensure high availability of services.